Mercy Restricts Access to Protect Patients, Workers

 Everyone, including patients, visitors and co-workers, will be screened upon arrival for fever, symptoms and travel.
 These restrictions apply to Mercy Hospital St. Louis, Creve Coeur; Mercy Hospital South, south St. Louis County; Mercy Hospital Jefferson, Festus; Mercy Hospital Washington; and Mercy Hospital Lincoln, Troy.

-Mercy Hospital said it apologizes for any inconvenience, and appreciates the public’s support in its efforts to protect the health of all our patients, co-workers and the entire community.
+Mercy Hospital said it apologizes for any inconvenience, and appreciates the public’s support in its efforts to protect the health of all its patients, co-workers and the entire community.